SathyaVihaan/UseCase-01/README.md

 - Internet Gateway and NAT Gateway for internet connectivity
 - Application Load Balancer with path-based routing
 - Three EC2 instances in private subnets, each serving different content:
-  - Instance A: Responds to the root path (/)
+  - Web Server-1: Responds to the root path (/)
-  - Instance B: Responds to the /images path
+  - Web Server-2: Responds to the /images path
-  - Instance C: Responds to the /register path
+  - Web Server-3: Responds to the /register path

 ## Prerequisites